Toward an Asymptotic Efficiency Theory on Regular Parameter Manifolds: Efficiency Theory on Parameter Manifolds for Parametric Models

-The proof of the above theorem can be found in Appendix~\ref{app:calculus of IF, parametric}.
+\end{lemma} The proof of the above lemma can be found in Appendix~\ref{app:calculus of IF, parametric}.
 The proof also highlights certain distinctions between linear spaces and manifolds.
 In the proof, we ought to show the following (see \eqref{distinction}):

 In the case of normed linear spaces, the LHS of the above display reduces to $\sqrt{n} (\psi (\theta_{n, h}) - \psi (\theta))$, which no longer involves the estimator $\hat{\psi}_{n}$.
 For parameter manifolds, no such an algebraic simplification can be made due to the non-zero curvature effect.
 Instead, we need to conduct a more delicate analysis using the geometric machinery introduced in Appendix~\ref{app:geometric analysis} to prove \eqref{diff}.

-The statistical implication of the functional equation~\eqref{par functional equation} in Theorem~\ref{thm:calculus of IF, parametric} is important.
-When the parameter of interest belongs to a normed linear space, a functional equation of almost the same form is often used to find the corresponding influence operator, which can in turn be exploited to construct RAL or even efficient estimators.
-Theorem~\ref{thm:calculus of IF, parametric} showed that the same calculus rule also holds for parameter manifolds.
+The statistical implication of the functional equation~\eqref{par functional equation} in Lemma~\ref{lem:calculus of IF, parametric} is important.
+When the parameter of interest belongs to a normed linear space, a functional equation of almost the same form is often used to find the corresponding influence function, which can in turn be exploited to construct RAL or even efficient estimators.
+Lemma~\ref{lem:calculus of IF, parametric} showed that the same calculus rule also holds for parameter manifolds.